A McEliece cryptosystem using permutation codes: A cryptosystem on permutation error-correcting codes

-Let the conjugate of $G$ be $G'$.
-We compute a maximal block system for $G'$ (or, if we use a subgroup of G, we can look for a block system with blocks with the required size).
-We then compute the generators for a subgroup of $G'$ which stabilises this block system.
+Let the conjugate of $G$ be $G^\prime$.
+We compute a maximal block system for $G^\prime$ (or, if we use a subgroup of $G$, we can look for a block system with blocks with the required size).
+We then compute a set of generators for a subgroup of $G^\prime$ which stabilizes this block system.
 This subgroup will act regularly on each block.
-We call these regular subgroups $H_1,H_2,\dots,H_n$.
+We call these regular subgroups $H_1,H_2,\ldots,H_n$.
 An element of a regular subgroup is uniquely determined just by its action on one point.
 This element can also be computed using the Schreier-Sims algorithm.

 Hence, for each position in $\Omega$, we compute the block labels and relabel the received word accordingly.
 For each position, we then compute the element of the corresponding regular group and the value of the block permutation.
-We then compute the most frequently occurring value of these elements in each block to obtain a group element of the form $(h_1, h_2, \dots, h_n, \sigma)$ where $h_i \in H_i$ and $\sigma \in S_n$ and convert it back to permutation form.
+We then compute the most frequently occurring value of these elements in each block to obtain a group element of the form $(h_1, h_2, \ldots, h_n, \sigma)$ where $h_i \in H_i$ and $\sigma \in S_n$ and convert it back to permutation form.
 Hence, the same decoding algorithm can be deployed on the public key group, breaking the cryptosystem.